NNE PIPE

 Northern New England Provider Insights Participatory Engagement (NNE PIPE) Survey

-Like the national CAFM Educational Research Alliance (CERA) and West Virginia Practice Based Research CORE surveys, the NNE PIPE Survey will be a compilation of questions from NNE CO-OP PCBRN and NNE Clinical Translational Research Network (NNE-CTR) members relating to healthcare issues that are relevant to our rural communities.
-The NNE CO-OP PCBRN is interested in all aspects of quality improvement and hypothesis-driven research
+Like the national CAFM Educational Research Alliance (CERA) and West Virginia Practice Based Research Network CORE surveys, the NNE PIPE Survey is a compilation of questions from NNE CO-OP PCBRN and NNE CTR members relating to healthcare issues that are relevant to our rural communities.
+The NNE CO-OP PCBRN is interested in all aspects of primary care quality improvement and research.

 The primary goals of the NNE PIPE Survey are to: